ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 :  The custom image builder automatically builds and configures images by using Packer.
 This automation reduces manual intervention and helps ensure consistency across image deployments.

 Support for multiple operating systems
-:  The custom image builder supports images for Ubuntu, RHEL, and Rocky Linux&reg;, which provides flexibility for different HPC environments and software requirements.
+:  The custom image builder supports images for RHEL and Rocky Linux&reg;, which provides flexibility for different HPC environments and software requirements.

 Script-driven customization
 :  To customize your images, you edit a user-provided script (`customer_script.sh`) and specify software packages, dependencies, and configurations specific to your business needs.